The Drugstore Beauty Products Celebrities Genuinely Love

 Johnson's Baby Shampoo

-In an interview with Us Weekly's Stylish, Laverne Cox said that if her go-to cleanser is if "it's gentle enough for a baby, it’s gentle enough for your face!”
+In an interview with Us Weekly's Stylish, Laverne Cox said of her go-to cleanser, "If it's gentle enough for a baby, it’s gentle enough for your face!”

 $4.80, at Jet